efgics/fds/assignments/assignment0.md

  DSCI-633> git push
  ```

- ### 5. Add your information to [Google sheet](https://docs.google.com/spreadsheets/d/1K-6ivZQALvivG2IOwIXAXR3Vh46nlwasxV0KAIZVzCM/edit#gid=1666229250)
+ ### 5. Add your information to [Google sheet](https://docs.google.com/spreadsheets/d/19g1TODvkWwQbnTLqmUM7TfOaZc9uCZmavekgv80pxpE/edit?usp=sharing)
- - Add your github repo url (along with your RIT identifier and Github ID) to the Google sheet.
+ - Add your github repo link (along with your RIT username and Github username) to the Google sheet.
- - Make a self-evaluation on your current knowledge/expertise in coding, Python, and machine learning.
-This information will ONLY be used to decide your study group.